nfrechette/rtm/docs/types_supported.md

 Quaternions are 4D complex numbers commonly used to represent 3D rotations (when normalized).
 The **[xyz]** components are the real part while the **[w]** component is the imaginary part.

+## QV (quaternion-vector)

+A QV represents an affine transform in two distinct parts: a rotation quaternion and a vector3 translation.
+This type is commonly used in video games as it is very fast to work with and more compact than a full affine matrix.

 ## QVV (quaternion-vector-vector)

 A QVV represents an affine transform in three distinct parts: a rotation quaternion, a vector3 scale, and a vector3 translation.
 This type is commonly used in video games as it is very fast to work with and more compact than a full affine matrix.
 It properly handles positive non-uniform scaling but negative scaling is a bit more problematic.
 A best effort is made by converting the quaternion to a matrix when necessary.
 If scale fidelity is important, consider using an affine matrix 3x4 instead.